This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Different microbes living in your gastrointestinal tract play a role in either promoting health or disease.
 For example, many of these bacterial cells are considered “good bacteria” and help support immune function, enhance nutrient absorption, and aid in the synthesis of key neurotransmitters and other compounds.

 What Are Probiotics?

-Probiotics are live bacteria that line your digestive tract and support your body’s ability to absorb nutrients and fight infection.
-Your body contains about the same number of gut bacteria molecules as it does cells for the rest of your body, so it’s no wonder your gut is so important to your health.
+Did you know that your body contains about the same number of gut bacteria molecules as it does cells for the rest of your body?
+It’s no wonder then that your gut is so important to your health.
+Your skin and digestive system alone host about 2,000 different types of bacteria.

 The National Center for Complementary and Integrative Health (NCCIH) calls probiotics “live microorganisms (in most cases, bacteria) that are similar to beneficial microorganisms found in the human gut.”
 The NCCIH makes the point that we often think of bacteria as harmful “germs” — however, probiotic bacteria actually helps the body function properly.

-Your skin and digestive system alone host about 2,000 different types of bacteria.
-Probiotics benefits have been proven effective in supporting immune function, reducing inflammation, promoting healthy digestion, as well as maintaining beautiful skin, especially when combined with prebiotics.
+What happens when you start taking probiotics?
+Probiotics benefits have been proven effective in supporting immune function, reducing inflammation, promoting healthy digestion, managing inflammatory bowel disease, as well as maintaining beautiful skin, especially when combined with prebiotics.

 - Producing vitamin B12, butyrate and vitamin K2

 - Enhancing gut mucosal barrier function and preventing the invasion of pathogens in the intestinal epithelium

 - Helping regulate the central nervous system